stephenhandley/requireindex/README.md

 # Description

-Support minimal index.js/index.coffee files that require and export all their siblings using their filenames
+Write minimal node index.js/index.coffee files that require and export all their siblings by file basename

 # Installation
 ```